MINT-Labs-Regensburg/SolderCase/README.md

 ---

+## Parts you have to buy
+-> See the BoM.pdf or BoM.xlsx file

 ## LaserCut Parts
-The insert for the metal toolbox is made of 3mm thick mdf wood plates with size 560 x 500mm.
+The insert for the metal toolbox is made of 3mm thick MDF wood plates (at least 570 x 500mm).
 The different colours stand for:

 - Black: Cut part (line)
 - Green: Engrave part (fill)